Indigenous Peoples Ball and Triangle Game

 Instructions

-- Tie one end to the triangle through hole punch and the other end through the wooden bead.
+- Tie one end of the string through the hole in the triangle.
+Tie the other end securely to the wooden bead.

-- Play game by holding one point of the triangle and swinging bead up so it lands down into the center hole.
+- Hold one point of the triangle and gently swing the bead upward.
+Try to catch the bead through the center hole.

 Patterns, Templates and Printables

-Click on a pattern to open it in a new window to print
+Click on the patterns to open them in a new window to print.

 Supplies